Let your light shine

 Tell others the good news of Jesus Christ!

-Serve in our soup kitchen – prepare and/or serve soup to those in need (every Wednesday, year round) in our soup kitchen.
+Serve in our food ministries – prepare and/or serve soup to those in need (every Wednesday, year round) in our soup kitchen.
 Or prepare/distribute bag lunches--primarily to children--in a low-income housing community (Mondays and Fridays).

 Participate in prison ministry - join other members of our congregation to serve on a Kairos Prison Ministry team for a weekend at a local prison; or join a team that ministers to the families of inmates.

 Take a turn helping with the Cold Weather Shelter – while we no longer host the Code Purple shelter at Conley's, we continue to support this ministry by recruiting volunteers to serve at their facilities.

 Help out with our Community Thanksgiving Meal - take part in preparing, serving, and cleaning up after a meal provided free to our community.

 Greet guests at our Welcome Center – be available to welcome and invite people to Conley’s while offering gift bags following worship services and during the week.

 Be a Thrift Shop Volunteer - help collect, sort, and price donations; clean and arrange items in our shop, sheds, and pole barn; provide caring customer service . . . we regard our thrift shop as much more than a place where people can get a good deal; it is a ministry to those in need.